domRiddle/ASF/Two-factor-authentication.md

 ### Android phone

+**The below instructions apply to Steam app in version 2.X, there are currently no resources on extracting required details from version 3.0 onwards.
+We'll update this section once generally-available method is found.
+As of today, a workaround would be to intentionally install older version of Steam app, register 2FA and extract the required details first, after which it's possible to update the application to latest version - existing authenticator will continue to work.**

 In general for importing authenticator from your Android phone you will need **[root](https://en.wikipedia.org/wiki/Rooting_(Android_OS))** access.
 Rooting varies from device to device, so I won't tell you how to root your device.
 Visit **[XDA](https://www.xda-developers.com/root)** for excellent guides on how to do that, as well as general information on rooting in general.
 If you can't find your device or the guide that you need, try to find it on google second.

 At least officially, it's not possible to access protected Steam files without root.
 The only official non-root method for extracting Steam files is creating unencrypted `/data` backup in one way or another and manually fetching appropriate files from it on your PC, however because such thing highly depends on your phone manufacturer and **is not** in Android standard, we won't discuss it here.
 If you're lucky to have such functionality, you can make use of it, but majority of users don't have anything like that.